 This guide helps you understand how a debt management program works and how to decide if it’s the right solution for you.
-If you have questions or would like a free debt analysis to see how much the program can help you save, call (844) 276-1544 to connect with a certified credit counselor.
+If you have questions or want a free debt analysis to see how much the program can help you save, call (844) 276-1544 to connect with a certified credit counselor.

 [Narrator] Debt management doesn’t have to be so confusing.
 Here’s a quick and easy 60-second snapshot of how debt management works.